KirillZhdanov/firebird/README.md

 ### ESLint

-[ESLint](https://eslint.org) is provided by standard CRA configuration.
-The configuration can be changed using your custom `.eslintrc` configuration.
+[ESLint](https://eslint.org) is provided by `.eslintrc` configuration.

 ### Prettier

 [Prettier](https://prettier.io) is a library that formats all the code in a strict way.
-The formatting rules are fetched from `.prettierrc.js`.
+The formatting rules are fetched from `.prettierrc`.

 ## State management